 Please be aware that under no circumstances are employees permitted to store any sensitive work-related files on personally owned computers.
 This includes documents and spreadsheets, databases, emails (both active and archived) and software applications that are licensed to either Northern Virginia Community College or the Virginia Community College System.

-- Those who previously used Terminal Services (Remote Desktop) must connect the Cisco VPN client first.
+- Those who previously used Terminal Services (Remote Desktop) must connect the VPN client first.
 Remote Desktop connections to individual PC’s will not be permitted, only access to our dedicated Terminal Services Remote Application Server(s) will be available.

 - Faculty and staff will continue to have access to email via the web-mail interface with all the functionality of Microsoft Outlook as it is installed on their desktops.
 The ONLY difference is that archived PST files will not be accessible over the web.
 These PST files reside only on the PC or mapped network drive on which they were created.
 Get more information on how to access your email remotely, including your archive files.